Fellowships & Scholarships

 • Knowledge of or desire to learn about the host country and to share what is best about American culture.

-• Personal suitability and adaptability to host country.
+• Personal suitability and adaptability to the host country.

 • Promise of advancing mutual understanding among nations.